 Watch manipulations.
 Keep boundaries.
 Don’t let them “befriend” you or, flirt with you.
 Treat them like you would a narcissist also, and cut their emotional supply.
 Be emotionally distant but civil.

 Creator | Managing Director, AMZ Consulting Company Limited | Blogger, The Art Of Growth and Of Everything

-People perceive controlling behaviour in different ways.
+People perceive controlling behavior in different ways.
 What is deemed controlling for one person, can be welcome by another.

-Being in control of a situation, a group of people in crisis, your emotions, or your life would hardly be condemned as controlling behaviour would it?
-In fact, it is acceptable social behaviour.
+Being in control of a situation, a group of people in crisis, your emotions, or your life would hardly be condemned as controlling behavior would it?
+In fact, it is acceptable social behavior.

 Dominant people, in particular, like to be in control.
 It is both a manifestation of their natural leadership skills and a weakness of the personality type.
 Sooner or later they will exercise undue “control” over a person or situation that imposes in some way on the autonomy, freedom or wellbeing of that person, discomfiting them.